 Lake Cushman

-- Best time of year to elope: July-October.
-This location gets snow and closes in the winter.
+- Best time of year to elope: July-October (this area gets heavy snow and often closes in winter).

 - Hiking required: No, but there are trails nearby.

-Swoon over Cristina and Ryan’s jaw-dropping boho elopement at Lake Cushman.
+Swoon over Cristina and Ryan’s jaw-dropping boho elopement I photographed at Lake Cushman.

 Rialto Beach

-- Best time of year to elope: June-October, but beautiful year-round.
+- Best time of year to elope: June-October.

 - Hiking required: No, but a popular trail along the shore leads to some great tide pools.

-See more photos of Jess and Warren’s sunset elopement at Rialto Beach here!
+See more photos of Jess and Warren’s sunset elopement I photographed at Rialto Beach here!
+And if you’re interested in another great beach for tide pooling, be sure to check out Second Beach for an elopement!

 Marymere Falls